-local standard of rest (LSR)
+local standard of rest

-A point in space that has a velocity equal to the average velocity of stars in the solar neighborhood, including the Sun.
+The local standard of rest (LSR) is a point in space that has a velocity equal to the average velocity of stars in the solar neighborhood, including the Sun.
 There are two forms of the local standard of rest.

 The dynamical LSR is a point in the vicinity of the Sun which is in a circular orbit around the Galactic center.
 The Sun's motion with respect to the dynamical LSR is called the peculiar solar motion.